Many actions in common Haskell libraries are tied to the IO type. For example:

 Let’s start with a high-level approach to the first problem, explain the solution to the second problem, and then give some more details.

-, but doesn’t work for timeout
+MonadIO works for readFile, but doesn’t work for timeout.
+The

-reason is that readFile
+reason is that readFile has IO in only positive position,

-in both positive and negative
+whereas timeout has IO in both positive and negative

 position.
 If those terms are unfamiliar and you’d like to learn more,